 Bari is more than a port on the Adriatic Sea on Italy’s eastern coast.
 It is the capital of the Apulia or Puglia as it more well-known region and the second largest city in southern Italy.
 Bari is more than 5,000 square kilometers in size and a very prominent seaport.
 This town has also become one of the top commercial and industrial leaders in Italy.

-Gary and I had two completely opposite experiences of this town.
+Gary and I had two completely opposite experiences in this town.
 Our first impression of Bari was not a favorable one.
-We lasted almost 24-hours back in 2017.
-From Bari, we went to Florence to stay for 90-days.
+We lasted almost 24 hours back in 2017.
+From Bari, we went to Florence to stay for 90 days.

 What’s to Discover in Bari?

 Bari is more than just a seaport town.
 It is an off-the-beaten-path destination, with beautiful beaches and churches, fantastic shopping, spectacular castles, and some amazing food.

 More travelers to Italy are discovering the less known or should I say less popular region of Puglia.
 Puglia occupies the “the heel of the boot” of Italy.
 For many tourists, their trip to Puglia begins in Bari.
 This large seaside city has a major airport, a port in which ferries from other countries located around the Adriatic come to dock, and a charming old town center.
 Many Romanesque structures can be enjoyed in this old town area.

 Bari has a fantastic rail line in which you can enjoy many beautiful cities in this region by train.
 You can reach Bari in about four hours from Rome.
 South of Bari is the beautiful town of Conversano, Polignano a Mare, Alberobello (although you also have to take the bus which was quite easy), and all the way down to Lecce.